 To strengthen Iowa’s entrepreneurial ecosystem and better prepare students and citizens to cultivate innovative solutions for complex problems and develop and execute sustainable business strategies.
 Program highlights include:

-- Develop a new campus-wide graduate student program in entrepreneurship, innovation and technology management
+- Identify new campus-wide graduate student programs in entrepreneurship, innovation and technology management

 - Continue to build educational partnerships with select Iowa community colleges to expand entrepreneurial education on their campuses and better connect community college faculty and students to UI entrepreneurship faculty, programs and resources